Hank (left) the Cane Corso at 4 years old with his best friend Rosie the Cane Corso at 10 months old. See more of Hank and Rosie.

 The Cane Corso will do okay in an apartment if it gets enough exercise.
 They will be content to live outdoors provided they have adequate shelter.

 This very athletic breed needs a lot of regular exercise.
 They make excellent jogging companions, and if not jogged daily, should be taken on at least one long, brisk daily walk.

 The Cane Corso does not require much grooming.
 Occasionally comb and brush to remove dead hair.
 This breed is a light shedder.
 Some Cane Corso may drool or slobber, especially in hot weather or after getting a drink.

 The Cane Corso Italiano is the original Cane Corso breed.
 It originated in Italy.
-Its direct ancestor is the "Canis Pugnax" (the old Roman Molossian), of which he is the light version employed in the hunting of large wild animals and also as an "auxiliary warrior" in battles.
+It is closely related to the Neapolitan Mastiff.
 For years he has been a precious companion of the Italic populations.
 Employed as property, cattle and personal guard dog and used for hunting purposes too.
-In the past this breed was common all over Italy as an ample iconography and historiography testify.
 In the recent past he has found an excellent preservation area in southern Italy, especially in Puglia, Lucania and Sannio.
-His name derives from the Latin "Cohors" which means "guardian," "protector."
+The name Cane Corso means "running dog" in Italian.
+Cane means "dog" and Corso means "course".
+Coursing is the sport of pursuing game with dogs that follow by sight rather than by scent.
 The Cane Corso was accepted into the AKC's miscellaneous class in 2008.